-Faculty marshals should arrive dressed in regalia at least 30 minutes before the start of the ceremony and check in at the Registrar's table at the east entrance of the Multipurpose Building by the mule head.
+Faculty marshals should arrive dressed in regalia at least 60 minutes before the start of the ceremony and check in at the Registrar's table at the east entrance of the Multipurpose Building by the mule head.
 Marshals who do not own their own regalia may rent it through the UCM Bookstore in advance.
+Place orders at ucmbookstore.com or use the link https://www.ucmbookstore.com/merchlist?ID=4960.
+Orders must be placed no later than November 12, 2021.
+Contact Charlie Rutt at 660-543-4475 for assistance.

 Duties During Conferring of Degrees:

-There are two main name card readers per commencement ceremony and two back up readers.
+For the December 2021 ceremonies, there will be at least two name card readers per ceremony.
 Readers will be provided with the list of candidate names during the week of finals.
-You will be provided with a small box on the podium in which to place the cards and a bottle of water.
+Readers will be provided with a small box on the podium in which to place the name cards.
+Water will be provided at the podium or feel free to bring your own.

 any Latin Honors (honors only apply to undergraduate degree candidates).
 Cards should be kept in the order that they are read and given to Registrar's staff